ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Another example is to declare that a specific link type should only exist between Core <-> Aggregation layer with certain constraints on port optic speed, type (LR vs SR for instance), etc.

-The application can (via SIMAP API):
+The network design application can (via SIMAP API):

 * Write the proposed network interconnect (topology + rules), this is a new potential network interconnect.
 One network (in case of small network) or interconnect of multiple networks (bigger networks).